AC Installation Costs by Square Footage

-One way to calculate the average costs for a new AC unit would be by figuring the exact area of square feet you are wanting to cool.
+One way to calculate the average costs for a new AC unit would be by figuring the exact area of square feet you are wanting to cool for your home.
 Installing a central air conditioner into a 2000 square ft. home with an existing forced air furnace heating system would cost between $5,000 to $6,000.
 There has to be additional ductwork installed if not in place already.

 How much does it cost for an A/C Unit for a 2,000 Sq. ft Home?

 The average AC unit can cool 400 square feet of your home per 1 ton of air conditioning cooling capacity.
-This would produce 12,000 BTU’s per 600 square feet.
+This would produce 12,000 BTU’s per 400 square feet.
 You can take the 2000 sq. ft measurement and divide by 400 sq. ft of cooled area (per 1 ton AC unit cooling capacity) and calculate that you would need a 5.0 TON air conditioner.
 This A/C system should be able to remove 60,000 BTU’s per hour (5.0 tons x 12,000 BTU’s.)
-A 5.0 TON air conditioner would cost around $1,980 for the AC unit alone or a total installation cost of $3,690.
-See full size and cost chart below.
+A 5.0 TON air conditioner would cost around $1,980 for the AC unit alone or a total installation cost of $5,100.
+Top known brands may cost more.

 |1.5 Tons||18,000 BTU||$2,000|